Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs: Operational Interpretations and Comparisons

+The second interpretation of \eqref{eq:activeEstimation} we consider is within the context of controlling a system to hinder the estimation of its state trajectory.
+Such active obfuscation problems arise in the context of privacy in cyber-physical and cloud-based systems \cite{Tanaka2017,Nekouei2019}, and covert navigation in robotics \cite{Marzouqi2011,Marzouqi2006}.

-For our first example, we consider cloud-based control as illustrated in Fig.~\ref{fig:cloud_based} and based on the scheme described in \cite{Tanaka2017,Nekouei2019}.
-In cloud-based control, a client seeks to have a dynamical system controlled by a cloud service without explicitly disclosing the system's state trajectory $X^T$.
+Consider again the setting shown in Fig. \ref{fig:activeEstimation}, but suppose now that the state trajectory estimator is owned by an adversary seeking to infer the state of the system.
+The problem of controlling the system so as to hinder the adversary in inferring the state trajectory is consistent with \eqref{eq:activeEstimation} with $\beta < 0$ since increasing the smoother entropy corresponds to increasing the bounds \eqref{eq:smootherErrorBounds} on the adversary's ability to estimate the state trajectory using any estimator.
+For example, consider the cloud-based control scheme illustrated in Fig.~\ref{fig:cloud_based} from \cite{Tanaka2017,Nekouei2019} in which a client seeks to have a system controlled by a cloud service without explicitly disclosing the system's state trajectory $X^T$.
 The client provides the cloud service with outputs $Y_k$ of a privacy filter and the cloud service computes and returns control inputs $U_k$ using a policy provided by the client.
-In the worst case, the cloud service knows the system dynamics and the privacy filter (i.e., the measurement model).
-The client's problem of designing a policy that keeps the state trajectory $X^T$ private whilst ensuring a suitable level of system performance is consistent with our active obfuscation problem \eqref{eq:activeObfuscation}.
+In the worst case (for the client), the cloud service also knows the system dynamics and the privacy filter.
+The client is faced with the problem of controlling both the system and privacy filter to keep the state trajectory private whilst ensuring a suitable level of system performance, which is consistent with solving \eqref{eq:activeEstimation} with $\beta < 0$ (due to the relationship between the smoother entropy and estimation performance in \eqref{eq:smootherErrorBounds}).